Kirdow/CurrencyBot/README.md

 Discord Bot made by Kirdow to convert currencies.

 # Slash Commands
-These are the supported slash commands as of 2024-02-20.
+These are the supported slash commands as of 2024-02-22.

-### /currency
-This follow the same format as messages seen below.<br>
-However `Convert` and `Scheme` should prefer using `/convert` and `/scheme` commands for better support.

 ### /convert
 ```